poojapatel26/Google-Apps-Rating-Analysis-/README.md

 # Google-Apps-Rating-Analysis-

-Background
+## Background

 Free or Paid Apps, Rates of Google Play Store Users.

 Users download apps for various usage purposes.
-Given that paid service is usually better at offering pleasant experience, and that free apps are more accesible to everyone, what are the user opinions towards these apps?
+Given that paid service is usually better at offering pleasant experience, and that free apps are more accesible to everyone, what are the user opinions towards these apps and ratings?

-About this File:-
+## About this File:-

 Tha dataset from Kaggle